 taxes

-Texas Tax Code Section 111.0045 authorizes the Comptroller to contract with individuals or firms to perform tax compliance examinations of sales tax and other taxes as deemed necessary for the State of Texas (Contract Examination Program).
-The legislative intent of the statute is to allow Comptroller to increase coverage of the taxpayer population and to ensure that taxpayers are in compliance with tax laws.
+Texas Tax Code Section 111.0045 authorizes the Texas Comptroller of Public Accounts (Comptroller) to contract with individuals or firms to perform tax compliance examinations of sales tax and other taxes as deemed necessary for the State of Texas (Contract Examination Program).
+The legislative intent of the statute is to allow the Comptroller to increase coverage of the taxpayer population and to ensure that taxpayers are in compliance with tax laws.
 The Comptroller has established minimum qualifications and other reasonable requirements consistent with the Texas Tax Code, other applicable law and Title 34 of the Texas Administrative Code Section 3.3.

-The following are the minimum qualifications for firms or individuals in the Contract Examination Program:
+The following are the minimum qualifications for firms or individuals of the Contract Examination Program:

-1. a bachelor's degree from an accredited senior college or university with a minimum of 24 hours of accounting, including six hours of intermediate accounting and three hours of auditing, or a licensed as a Certified Public Accountant by the Texas State Board of Public Accountancy; and
+1. A bachelor's degree from an accredited senior college or university with a minimum of twenty-four (24) hours of accounting, including six (6) hours of intermediate accounting and three (3) hours of auditing, or be licensed as a certified public accountant by the Texas State Board of Public Accountancy; and

-2. one year of experience in Texas tax auditing, accounting, or other Texas tax services, or
+2. One (1) year of experience in Texas tax auditing, accounting or other Texas tax services preferred.

-The Comptroller has sole discretion to select qualified contractors to perform tax compliance examinations on an as-needed and as-assigned basis.
+The Comptroller has sole discretion to select qualified individuals or entities to perform tax compliance examinations on an as-needed and as-assigned basis.

 The following are the minimum requirements for performance and compensation information:

-In performing assignments selected contractors will complete all work necessary to identify the correct amount of tax that should have been reported by each taxpayer and provide the Comptroller with the data and other information necessary to support any assessment of tax or refund of tax that results from the examination report.
+• In performing assignments, selected contractors will complete all work necessary to identify the correct amount of tax that should have been reported by each taxpayer and provide the Comptroller’s office with the data and other information necessary to support any assessment of tax or refund of tax that results from the examination report.
 Selected contractors will also provide any time reports and other written documentation required by the Comptroller.

 Disclaimer: This page does not constitute an offer or solicitation by the Comptroller for goods or services.